-Colorado State University released its final forecast for the 2025 Atlantic hurricane season.
+Thursday, NOAA issued an update to their outlook for the 2025 Atlantic hurricane season.
+Although their numbers have adjusted down slightly, their predictions continue to foresee an above average season.
+This comes on the heels of Colorado State University releasing its final forecast for the 2025 Atlantic hurricane season Wednesday.
 The forecast team at CSU, led by meteorologist Dr. Phil Klotzbach, kept their predictions the same as July.
 For August, they are stuck with 16 named storms overall, with eight of those predicted to be hurricanes, and three major hurricanes.

-The reason why the forecast has not changed much, or has gone down slightly since the April forecast of 17 named storms, is the uncertainty across the tropics.
+The reason why the forecast has not changed much, or has gone down slightly since the April, is the uncertainty across the tropics.
 While sea surface temperatures in both the Atlantic and Pacific are still warm, and this tends to support storm formation, upper-level winds over the Caribbean have been unusually hostile during June and July.
 This atmospheric setup typically suppresses hurricane development in the Atlantic basin.

-Still, the forecast predicts an above-average season.
-The reason behind driving factor behind the above-average forecast remains the exceptionally warm waters across the eastern and central Atlantic Basin.
+The driving factor behind the above-average forecast remains the exceptionally warm waters across the eastern and central Atlantic Basin.
 Combined with a neutral El Niño-Southern Oscillation (ENSO), a state that neither strongly inhibits nor enhances storm activity, these conditions could still favor a more active season.

 Yet, forecasters are closely watching high levels of wind shear in the Caribbean, a phenomenon involving shifts in wind direction and speed with height.
 This shear is known to disrupt storm development.